sslawrence/f266e0c6-38e5/Readme.md

 yields:		LIST of User objects matching that name (including userIds)
 errors:		500 + json packet with message + stacktrace on error

-example:	flughafen/api/v1/users/names/lord voldemort -> list of user models, with an entry for lord voldemort's profile
+example:	flughafen/api/v1/users/names/lord voldemort -> list of user models, with an entry for 'lord voldemort''s profile
 ```

 ### Get a user's profile via userId